iimrx/sakani_analysis/README.md

-# Automate & Analysis Of Sakani Dataset
+# Analysis & Automation Of Sakani Dataset